Club Founded 1944

 The club’s past may be chequered and not without success, but Whickham FC has been on this roller-coaster.
 There’s been plenty difficulties, but the people behind the club have always came together for the love of the beautiful game.

-In their first season back in Northern League Division One, it was a difficult campaign for the Lang Jacks, who finished second-bottom, but they still remained in the league and have built a strong squad ahead of the 2019-20 season.
-With the likes of former York City ‘keeper Adam Bartlett, and former South Shields forward Carl Finnigan, on board, along with a whole host of other talented players, everyone at the club is excited to see what will happen.
+In their first season back in Northern League Division One, it was a difficult campaign for the Lang Jacks, who finished second-bottom, but they still remained in the league and have built a strong squad ahead of the 2019-20 season - Robin’s eighth season in charge of Whickham.